-Week-Ahead Individual and Common Grid Models
+Article 14 Week-Ahead Individual and Common Grid Models

-- 1. When a group of TSOs considers it necessary for coordinating Operational Security Analysis, they shall define the most representative scenarios for analysing the Operational Security of the Transmission System for the Week-Ahead time horizons. - 2.
+- 1. When two or more TSOs consider it necessary for coordinating Operational Security Analysis, they shall define the most representative scenarios for analysing the Operational Security of the Transmission System for the Week-Ahead time horizons. - 2.
 When applicable, each TSO shall create or update their Individual Grid Models for the Week-Ahead in line with the scenarios according to Article 14(1), and make them available to the European Merging Function. - 3.
 The European Merging Function shall build Week-Ahead Common Grid Models from the Individual Grid Models established pursuant to Article 14(2).